SherlonAlmeida/SpotifyAPI---Creating-CSV-Dataset/README.md

 # SpotifyAPI---Creating-CSV-Dataset
-This program will get data directly from Spotify using Spotipy and export in CSV format.
+This program will get data directly from Spotify using Spotipy and export it in CSV format.

 Description: <br>
     This program get tracks information directly from Spotify API using Spotipy. <br>